 According to the U.S. Bureau of Labor Statistics, Georgia had 193 fatal workplace injuries in 2020.
 Transportation incidents accounted for 41 percent of fatal injuries, while other common causes of workplace fatalities included falls, slips and trips, and deadly contact with workplace objects and equipment.

 When a Georgia worker dies on the job or because of a work-related injury, employers are responsible for paying for funeral and burial expenses up to $7,500 and corresponding medical care.
 Generally, the fatally injured employee’s spouse or dependents would receive the income benefits.
 Unfortunately, even though a loss of life is a tragedy, insurance companies limit their legal obligations by: (1) examining the nature and cause of the accident and (2) potentially contesting the status of the spouse and legal dependents.

 A Georgia worker fell from scaffolding, suffered a head injury, and was rushed to Wellstar Hospital.
 After two days at Wellstar, he died from his head injuries.
 The employer and insurance carrier are responsible for the ambulance and associated medical care related to the employee’s fall.
 Generally, if the Georgia worker has a spouse or minor children, the income benefits related to the workplace accident should flow to them as they may be considered dependents.

-If the security guard has no dependents, then the Employer must pay the State Board “one-half of the benefits which would have been payable” to the dependent or $10,000, whichever is less.
-See, O.C.G.A. § 34-9-358(a).
+If there are no legal dependents, then the employer must pay the State Board of Workers’ Compensation “one-half of the benefits which would have been payable” to the dependent or $10,000, whichever is less.
+See O.C.G.A. § 34-9-358(a).

-The Ramos Law Firm has handled several death claims with dignity.
-If you have found yourself in this unfortunate situation, please call our office for a free consultation today, (404) 355-3431 or email.
+Ramos & Law has handled several death claims with dignity and care.
+If you have found yourself in this unfortunate situation, we will help you through the process.
+Please schedule a free consultation or call us at (770) 637-0105.